-First of all, the National Park Service uses the term, “Backcountry Camping” to describe boondocking, dry camping, wild camping, or any other camping outside of developed areas.
+First of all, the National Park Service uses the term, “backcountry camping” to describe boondocking, dispersed camping, wild camping, or any other camping outside of developed areas.

 Third, all national parks require you to obtain a backcountry permit for overnight use.
 These permits will cost money, generally in the neighborhood of $10.00 to $40.00, depending on the national park.
 The fee is per permit, not per number of days.
 So, once you obtain a permit, you can stay up to the maximum number of days permitted by each national park.
 Most national parks, that allow backcountry camping, allow up to 14 days.

 Four, of those national parks that allow backcountry camping, most will limit you to designated backcountry campgrounds.
 These are just areas marked by a post where you can set up a tent, and these will be the only areas where backcountry camping is allowed.

 You will have to inquire at the visitor center inside the national park to find out if backcountry camping is permitted, and if it’s also permitted by vehicle.
 You can also visit each national park’s website, and look up, “backcountry camping”.

 National Parks that Offer Backcountry Camping with Vehicle